 In preparation for the offering, we will complete a series of transactions to assist Woodbridge in reorganizing its holdings of our common shares to achieve certain Canadian tax objectives.
-Similar transactions will be completed at the same time with certain companies affiliated with Woodbridge.
+Similar transactions will be completed at the same time with certain companies affiliated with Woodbridge and a company controlled by Mr. John A. Tory, one of our directors.
 These transactions will have no economic effect, cause any change to our common shares or result in any other consequence to us or our other shareholders and Woodbridge and the other companies will indemnify us and our other shareholders in respect of any costs and liabilities associated with these transactions.